alfiecg24/PongoOS/README.md

 A pre-boot execution environment for Apple boards built on top of checkra1n.

+## About this fork

+This fork is used with [Achilles](https://github.com/alfiecg24/Achilles) in order to hold any necessary changes to PongoOS for it to work with Achilles, as well as other changes that may be useful for the project.
+This branch (the "Achilles" branch) will only build properly as a submodule of Achilles, and will not build properly on its own - as it has to copy header files into the Achilles project directory.

 ## Building on macOS

 - Install Xcode + command-line utilities